 The main purpose of parole is to increase community safety.
-Parole does this by providing structured, supported and supervised transition of prisoners serving long sentences (8+ years) from prison back into the community.
+Parole does this by providing structured, supported and supervised transition of prisoners serving long sentences (primarily life-sentenced prisoners) from prison back into the community.

 IPRT believes that the early prison release system in Ireland should be coherent, transparent and fair.
-We have long campaigned for the establishment of a statutory parole system, which is fully independent of political control.
-This would help to achieve clarity in the law and support a proper balance between the protection of the public and the rights of sentenced persons to a fair and balanced system of release.
+We long campaigned for the establishment of a statutory parole system, which is fully independent of political control.
+We have long believed that this would help to achieve clarity in the law and support a proper balance between the protection of the public and the rights of sentenced persons to a fair and balanced system of release.

 11th July 2019